-Further guidance relating to the avoidance of plagiarism is available from within the ICE VLE in the Help and Guidance section and at www.cam.ac.uk/plagiarism.
+Students are responsible for ensuring that they have read and understood the Institute’s Plagiarism Guidance above.
+Further guidance relating to the avoidance of plagiarism is available on the University website at: www.admin.cam.ac.uk/univ/plagiarism/students/.
 If after reading the guidance, you have any outstanding queries you should seek clarification at the earliest opportunity from the Course Director.

 References and bibliographies

-Acceptable means of acknowledging the work of others (by referencing, in footnotes, or otherwise) vary according to the subject matter and mode of assessment, so you should refer to the guidance materials available on the ICE VLE that relate to the relevant scholarly conventions for the particular subject area of study.
+Acceptable means of acknowledging the work of others (by referencing, in footnotes, or otherwise) vary according to the subject matter and mode of assessment, so you should refer to the guidance materials available on the ICE VLE that relate to the relevant scholarly conventions for submitting work in a particular subject area of study.
 If a paper copy of this guidance is required, you should ask your Course Director.